manan2110/Real-Estate-Management/README.md

 ## Agent Interface
-Upon singing in as a agent, the agent can add a property , sell a property or rent a property.
+Upon singing in as an agent, the agent can add a property , sell a property or rent a property.
 The agent can also see the profile, and the Buyers, properties and sellers linked to the the agent.
 Every page has a option to filter things as required by the agent.

 **The Agent Interface looks like :**